 One common way that bookkeepers charge for their services is by the hour.
 Hourly rates can range from $20 to $60 per hour, with the average rate being around $40 per hour.
 If you decide to go with an hourly rate, make sure to ask for an estimate of how many hours per month the bookkeeping will take so that you can budget accordingly.

 Another common pricing structure for bookkeepers is a flat fee.
 With a flat fee arrangement, you will pay one lump sum per month (or per quarter) for the bookkeeping services.
 Flat fees are often based on the number of transactions that need to be processed each month.
 For example, a small business with 50-100 transactions per month might pay a flat fee of $200-$300 per month for bookkeeping services.

 Percentage of Sales

 Lastly, some bookkeepers may charge a percentage of sales—usually 1-2%.
-This pricing structure is most common with businesses that have high sales volume and low transaction volume—such as businesses that sell physical products.
+This pricing structure is most common with businesses that have a high sales volume and low transaction volume—such as businesses that sell physical products.

-When deciding whether or not to hire a bookkeeper, weigh the cost against the time and energy you would need to spend doing the books yourself; in many cases, it might be worth it to outsource this crucial task to a professional.
+When deciding whether to hire a bookkeeper, weigh the cost against the time and energy you would need to spend doing the books yourself; in many cases, it might be worth it to outsource this crucial task to a professional.